GoogleCloudPlatform/apigee-samples/cors/README.md

 3. Choose to start a debug session for the currently deployed proxy version

 With the proxy debugger still running, call the sample CORS proxy from a cross origin client:
-1. Navigate to an online HTTP request sending service such as https://cors-tester.org.
+1. Navigate to an online HTTP request service such as https://test-cors.org.
 The requests need to be sent from an online service and should not be sent from your local machine.
-2. From https://cors-tester.org enter your proxy's URL, https://\[APIGEE_HOST\]/v1/sample/cors into the URL input box.
+2. From https://test-cors.org find the Remote URL field and enter in your proxy's URL, https://\[APIGEE_HOST\]/v1/samples/cors.
 Leave all other fields at their default values
-3. Click send and view the response.
+3. Click the Send Request button and view the response.
 You should see 200 response, meaning our CORS policy is working as expected and our test was a success!
 4. Navigate to the Apigee debugger.
-OPTIONS?
-SUCCESS?

-Start Apigee Debugger > Go to cors-tester.org > Enter in the information > test

-Should retun 200 response message > If this wasn't CORS protected the request would fail
+You should see a 200 response there as well.

-Further notes on implmentation:
+Further notes on CORS:
 1. Can restrict domains
 2. Can restrict headers and other pieces of information
 3. Learn more about the CORS policy here